 Obviously, the presence of a nail or prior tire repair complicates the analysis of the case, but a knee jerk reaction, concluding that a nail or a prior tire repair is the cause of every tire failure is inappropriate.

-Miami tire lawyers must undertake a thorough analysis and investigation of tire failures that lead to catastrophic injuries.
-At Jay Halpern and Associates we believe that if a tire fails by tread separation as opposed to a sidewall blowout, even if there is the presence of a nail or a prior patch repair the tire is worthy of a forensic examination and a complete review so that the interests of injured individuals may be properly protected.
+Florida personal injury lawyers must undertake a thorough analysis and investigation of tire failures that lead to catastrophic injuries.
+At Halpern, Santos & Pinkert, P.A. we believe that if a tire fails by tread separation as opposed to a sidewall blowout, even if there is the presence of a nail or a prior patch repair the tire is worthy of a forensic examination and a complete review so that the interests of injured individuals may be properly protected.